turbot/flowpipe-docs/docs/reference/config-files/notifier.md

 }
 ```

-This approach allows the mod to work out-of-the box, but also allows users of your mod to specify a `notifier` specific to them if they desire:
+This approach allows the mod to work the box, but also allows users of your mod to specify a `notifier` specific to them if they desire:

 ```bash
 flowpipe pipeline run my_pipe --arg notify=admins